• Skip to main content

 A defective spark plug prevents the engine from starting.
 The air filter could also become very dirty.

-You can remove it, give it a thorough cleaning or full replacement, reinstall, and try to start the mower.
-These are the smaller parts that get dirty the quickest.
+You can remove it, give it a thorough cleaning or total replacement, reinstall, and try to start the mower.
+Unfortunately, these are the smaller parts that get dirty the quickest.

 As a safety note of precaution, always unplug the mower before doing any cleaning.